 Dr. Albert's research interests primarily focus on complex modeling of correlated outcomes in biomedical sciences, including the analysis of longitudinal data, diagnostic testing, and data from biomarker studies.

-In addition, Dr. Albert's recent methodological research interests include the joint modeling of longitudinal and survival data, the analysis of high-dimensional chemical mixture models, and the analysis of circadian rhythms.
+In addition, some of Dr. Albert's more recent research includes the joint modeling of longitudinal and survival data, the analysis of high-dimensional chemical mixture models, and the analysis of circadian rhythms.

 To request an interview with NCI researchers, contact the NCI Office of Media Relations.